maxcol01/python_automation/README.md

 # python_automation
 some Python practice codes
 =======
-Simple tests with files in Python
+Simple tests to automate things with Python